-Seeing the combination of seeds, water, sunlight, and time produce a living thing is awe-inspiring to little ones, and the act of gardening shows them where food comes from, teaches them responsibility and patience, and gives them the opportunity to get their hands a little dirty.
-(Not to mention, kids are much more likely to eat veggies if they had a hand in the growing process.)
+There’s nothing better than growing your own vegetables!
+Not only are you avoiding possible pesticides, growing your own veggies is a fantastic learning experience for kids even as young as two or three.
+The act of gardening shows them where food comes from, teaches them responsibility and patience, and gives them the opportunity to get their hands a little dirty.
+(Plus, did you know that kids are much more likely to eat veggies if they had a hand in the growing process?)

 Here are five easy plants for your child to try growing:

 1. Leafy Greens

 These shy orange cuties are a lot of fun because their green shoots grow quickly while their sweet roots stay hidden for a few weeks.
-That first glimpse of orange is sure to surprise her!
+That first glimpse of orange is sure to surprise them!

 Many radish varieties will grow roots big enough to eat in just 21 days!
 Remember: One radish seed will grow into a single radish, not a cluster, so plant accordingly.
-Choose sweet, kid-friendly varieties like Hailstone or Daikon—if your youngster doesn’t care much for veggies in the first place, we suggest serving them cooked rather than raw for a smoother flavor.
+Choose sweet, kid-friendly varieties like Hailstone or Daikon—if your child doesn’t care much for veggies in the first place, we suggest serving them cooked rather than raw for a smoother flavor.

 This fragrant staple can be grown indoors or out!
 If you’re planning to use your basil to make a big batch of pesto for pasta night, make sure to grow several plants.
 If you only have room for a few, use the basil for seasoning instead, and have your child harvest individual leaves when you need them for a stir-fry or curry dinner.

 With their short roots, strawberries are a great choice for planting in a pot—and your little one will love eating the end result.
 There’s a ton of ways you can incorporate this little fruit into your mealtime rotation.